0xFireball/Pentagonal/README.md

 You can choose whatever services you want to install into your NFx app and install them in the Bootstrapper.

-See the documentation (WIP) for more information.
+See the [documentation](https://github.com/0xFireball/Pentagonal/wiki/Getting-Started) for a Quick Start!

 ## Features